 We recommend that you start measuring roughly 5 months after giving birth while breastfeeding exclusively, and 1-2 months after giving birth if you do not breastfeed.
 You can, of course, choose to start measuring after the return of your first period instead.

-Until the first ovulation, we will show you red (for Prevent) or pink (for Plan) days as our algorithm requires a higher level than 94% before giving green days.
+Until the first ovulation, we will show you red (for Prevent) or brown (for Plan) days as our algorithm requires a higher level than 94% before giving green days.
 This could mean a couple of months depending on your own body.
 If you start measuring while breastfeeding, you will see your first ovulation and will know when to expect your first period.

-The first cycles after a pregnancy may be irregular, so just keep measuring while your body is working to get back to regular.
+The first cycles after pregnancy may be irregular, so just keep measuring while your body is working to get back to regular.